RL ROLAND LOPEZ

 end

-Never use external code in a migration
+2. No application code in a migration

 • Day 1: you add Post.create(title: "Migration Best Practices") in your migration.

-What do you do?
-Change a committed migration?
+What now, edit a committed migration?

 # db/migrate/20230101121000_add_jobs_count_to_user.rb